What is GAP Insurance?

 For example, if you paid $25,000 for your car with no down payment and it is totaled in an accident, the insurance company may give you a check for only $19,000 – based on the huge depreciation of a new car once it is driven off the lot and considered “used.”
 Meanwhile, you still owe the bank $25,000 – possibly even a bit more with accrued interest.
 How are you going to pay the bank the extra $6,000 you owe?

-Auto refinancing is another great time to look into GAP Waiver.
-Often, smart auto financing solutions include GAP Waiver for greater protection when you need it most.
+Auto refinancing is another great time to look into GAP Insurance.
+Often, smart auto financing solutions include GAP Insurance for greater protection when you need it most.
 The reduction in payments you receive by lowering your interest rate will more than compensate for the cost of the insurance.
-Also, consider GAP Waiver if you are purchasing a second-hand car; here too, your car depreciates so quickly that the insurance payout may not be enough to cover your bank loan in the event of a collision.
+Also, consider GAP Insurance if you are purchasing a second-hand car; here too, your car depreciates so quickly that the insurance payout may not be enough to cover your bank loan in the event of a collision.